 - Thuwaybah, the slave of Muhammad (ﷺ)’s uncle Abu Lahab, also nursed the infant.
 At that time, Thuwaybah was also nursing her own child, Masrooh, as well as Hamzah bin Abdul Muttalib and Abu Salamah bin Abdul Makhzoomi.
 Hence, these men became foster brothers because they were nursed at the same breast.
 Thuwaybah suckled the Prophet (ﷺ) for seven days and on the eighth day he was entrusted to Haleemah of the Banu Sa’d clan to bring him up in the desert.

 - Certain miraculous events are reported to have occurred at the time the Prophet (ﷺ) was born.
 However, most of them are not authentically related and therefore cannot be relied upon as decisive proof.
-This includes the narration which relates that some of the galleries of Kisraa’s (the Persian King’s) palace broke-up and collapsed, that the sacred-fire of the Magians, which had been burning for 1000 years in the Temple of Fars died-out and that some of the churches on Lake Saawah (in Syria) collapsed and sank down.
+This includes the narration which relates that some of the galleries of Kisraa’s (the Persian King’s) palace broke-up and collapsed, that the sacred-fire of the Magians, which had been burning for 1000 years in the Temple of Fars died-out and that some of the churches on Lake Sawah (in Iraq) collapsed and sank down.

 - The preferred view of scholars is that the Prophet (ﷺ) was born on 8th or 9th Rabi’ al-Awwal (19 or 20 April 571 CE) while others say that the 1st or 2nd Rabi’ al-Awwal (12 or 13 April 571 CE) are possible dates.
 Some believe it to be the 12th Rabi’ al-Awwal.
 The differences of opinion show that there isn’t a unanimous position among scholars of the exact date of the birth of the Prophet (ﷺ).